 (k) Collection of penalty.

-(1) If the person does not pay the penalty and the enforcement of the penalty is not stayed, the department may refer the matter to the attorney general for collection of the penalty.
+(1) If the person does not pay the penalty and the enforcement of the penalty is not stayed, HHSC may refer the matter to the attorney general for collection of the penalty.

 (2) As provided by HSC, §248.109(b), the attorney general may sue to collect the penalty.